covcom/388COM/Week_1_Android_Studio/Week1AndroidStudio.md

 ### Android Studio guided tour

-Now it's time to go back to Android Studio and have a closer look of what we have done.
+Now it's time to go back to Android Studio and have a closer look at what we have done.

-Android Studio is based an Java IDE called IntelliJ.
-In fact, Google didn't document Android Studio very well and sometimes I need to go to IntelliJ website to look for answers.
+Android Studio is based on an Java IDE called IntelliJ.
+In fact, Google doesn't document Android Studio very well and sometimes you'll need to go to IntelliJ website to look for answers.
 The whole IDE window you saw earlier can be roughly divided into 5 areas:

 ![Android Studio UI](https://www.jetbrains.com/img/webhelp/idea/large_mainWindow.gif)
 > The image above is from Jetbrains [website](https://www.jetbrains.com/idea/help/guided-tour-around-intellij-idea-user-interface.html).